The drive side of a bottom bracket is screwed in by hand.

 When choosing a bottom bracket, the inner diameter of the bearing and the crankshaft diameter must be matched. © bc GmbH

-On older or cheaper bikes you will often find systems where the crank axle is part of the bottom bracket.
-These are usually sealed cartridges, i.e. self-contained units that disappear almost completely into the frame.
-The two crank arms are individually screwed onto the axle.
-To transmit forces, the interface between the crank arm and axle is either a tapered square profile or a geared profile.
-The usual systems are:
+On older or more affordable bikes, you’ll often find systems where the crank spindle is part of the bottom bracket.
+These are usually so-called cartridge bottom brackets — sealed units that almost completely disappear inside the frame.
+The crank spindle protrudes on both sides.
+The two crank arms are bolted individually onto the spindle.
+To transmit power, the interface between crank arm and spindle is either a tapered square interface or a splined interface.
+The common systems are:

-Square (JIS) – found predominantly among Asian manufacturers (e.g. Shimano)
+Square taper (JIS) – mainly used by Asian manufacturers (e.g. Shimano)

-Square (ISO) – found predominantly among European manufacturers
+Square taper (ISO) – mainly used by European manufacturers

-Octalink MTB – multi-tooth with eight teeth, gearing longer than with Octalink Road
+Octalink MTB – eight-spline interface, longer spline than Octalink Road

-Octalink Road – multi-tooth with eight teeth, gearing shorter than Octalink MTB
+Octalink Road – eight-spline interface, shorter spline than Octalink MTB

-The two square variants are not compatible with each other.
-Having the wrong bottom bracket could damage your crank.
-Since they are hard to differentiate, you should check with the manufacturer of your crank to find out which square fits.
-In addition to the installation width of the bottom bracket itself (see above), the length of axle must be selected to match the crank.
-It determines the chainline, the Q-factor and ensures that your crank does not collide with the chainstays.
-You can find out which axle length is required for your crank either in the manufacturer’s documentation or by measuring the old axle with the crank disassembled.
+The two square taper variants are not compatible with each other.
+Using the wrong bottom bracket can damage your crank.
+Since they are difficult to distinguish, you should check with your crank manufacturer to find out which square taper standard fits.
+With bottom brackets that have an integrated spindle, you must also select the correct overall spindle length in addition to the installation width.
+This determines the chainline, the Q-factor, and ensures that your crank does not collide with the chainstays.
+You can find the required spindle length for your crank in the manufacturer’s documentation.
+If such a bottom bracket is already installed, you can simply measure the spindle length with a caliper.

 A bottom bracket is screwed on with the help of a Rotor bottom bracket tool.